-- · Mains monitoring is not enabled. - · Auto exercise is not enabled.
+- Mains monitoring and site battery monitoring are not enabled. - Cyclic and auto exercise are not enabled.

 In the smart connect software, go to Mains > Configuration > Mains monitoring and make sure that mains monitoring is not enabled.
 Go to Module > Auto Exercise > Event 1/Event 2 and make sure that auto exercise is not enabled for events 1 and 2.